-Trump says U.S. Navy 'destroyed' Iranian drone in Gulf
+U.S. says Navy ship 'destroyed' Iranian drone in Gulf

-WASHINGTON (Reuters) - President Donald Trump said on Thursday that a U.S. Navy ship had “destroyed” an Iranian drone in the Strait of Hormuz after the aircraft threatened the ship, in the latest incident to stir tensions in the Gulf.
+WASHINGTON (Reuters) - The United States said on Thursday that a U.S. Navy ship had “destroyed” an Iranian drone in the Strait of Hormuz after the aircraft threatened the vessel, but Iran said it had no information about losing a drone.

-Trump told an event in the White House that the drone had flown to within 1,000 yards (metres) of the USS Boxer and had ignored “multiple calls to stand down.”
+In the latest episode to stir tensions in the Gulf, U.S. President Donald Trump told an event at the White House that the drone had flown to within 1,000 yards (metres) of the USS Boxer and had ignored “multiple calls to stand down.”

 “This is the latest of many provocative and hostile actions by Iran against vessels operating in international waters.
 The United States reserves the right to defend our personnel, facilities and interests,” Trump said.